jtgrassel/DHS_Image_Generation/README.md

             "params": [0.2, 0.3]
     }
     ```
-    The uniform distribution has the paramters set as [Lower Bound, Upper Bound]
+    The uniform distribution has the parameters set as [Lower Bound, Upper Bound]

 5. `rotation` The rotation determines what angle of rotation, in degrees, a shape has from the original image.
 This parameter has the same inputs as the scale.
 See two examples below: